vuxcode/pr1-project-Urwa6/README.md

 > I wanted to make Word-Guess Game by using only what we have learned in this course so far.
 A simple Word-Guess game with three categories and user can choose which option they want to guess.
-In a start it felt like it would be so easy to make a program but it really needed full attention.
+In a start it felt like it would be so easy to make a program but it really needed full attention and alot of thninking and help from Colin.

 > If i had more time i would make Hangman too.
 > I did stick to the budget.